By Mary Jo King, NCRW, NCOPE

 Okay, you’ve snagged the interview.
 Now make the most of your mojo by planning for success.

 1. Worth repeating: Do your research.
 Learn about the company and its industry before the interview.
 Knowing your subject matter will help you perform at your best.
+Thorough research will often yield information you can leverage during the hiring process, and earns the respect of the hiring authority.

 2. Prepare for a telephone or video interview as you would for a personal meeting – including your choice of clothing.
 Keep your research and résumé package at your fingertips for easy reference.

-5. Relax and keep your hands quiet.
+6. Body language matters.
+Relax and keep your hands quiet.
 Sit upright and lean forward slightly.
 Match the interviewer’s speed of speech.

-6. When a question surprises you, take a moment to consider your response.
+7. When a question surprises you, take a moment to consider your response.
 This is a perfectly acceptable technique, and you will be happier with the result.

-11. If your interviewer asks an illegal question, redirect the conversation.
+12. If your interviewer asks an illegal question, redirect the conversation.
 Most such questions are errors of ignorance when the interviewer is trying to be friendly.

-13. Collect a business card on the way out.
+14. Collect a business card on the way out.
 You’ll need it for follow-up.

 Follow-Up